etherion-1337/AWS_Cert_Prep/cloud_practitioner/notes.md

 3) **Networking: Pay for data transfer OUT of the Cloud**, i.e. any data goes into the Cloud is free.

 ## AWS Cloud Overview

+AWS Global Infrastructure:
+1) AWS Regions

+**Regions** (orange dot in the AWS map) include locations like Singapore Beijing Sydney etc, and they are all around the world.
+These regions are connected through the networks.
+Regions can have names like us-east-1, eu-west-3, etc. A Region is a cluster of data centers.

+**Most AWS services are region-scoped**, this means that if we use one service at Region A and attempt to use the same service in Region B, it will be like a new time using the service.

+How to choose which AWS Region ?
+**Compliance** with data governance and legal requirements: data never leaves a region without explicit permission.
+So if the government requires data stay in the country, we should launch our application within that country.
+**Proximity** to customers: reduced latency.
+**Available services within a Region**: new services and new features might not be available in every Region.

+2) AWS Availability Zones
+3) AWS Data Centers
+4) AWS Edge Locations/ Points of Presence

+Within each Region we have Availability Zones (blue dot in the AWS map).